 [photo credit left to right: Jake Dapper, Cat Pozos, Jake Dapper]

-For up to $140/hour, ATS hosts your event and provides equipment, promotion and graphics, vendors, and sound tech pending availability.
+For up to $150/hour, ATS hosts your event and provides equipment, promotion and graphics, vendors, and sound tech pending availability.
 For working artists (people whose primary job is being an artist and subsidizing with freelance gigs), ATS offers a sliding scale rental fee both parties agree upon.
 If needed, we’re willing to collaborate with the artist to fundraise using ATS’s resources.

 Click here to book through Peerspace.

-ATS is committed to fostering highly sensitive, context-specific art in Texas and giving artists whose work doesn’t fit into a commercial economy the opportunity to experiment, make mistakes, and have questions.
+ATS is committed to fostering context-specific art in Texas, and giving artists whose work doesn’t fit into a commercial economy the opportunity to experiment, make mistakes, and have questions.
 It’s not a financially sustainable model, and we don’t plan on making it last forever; it’ll just last as long as it has the resources to.
 It costs about $1,500 per month to break even, not including labor.

 Email us to stay in the loop for volunteer opportunities.